 - Your guide will be waiting just right in front of upstairs

-- The restaurant industry faces difficulty of hiring restaurant staff and training them because many restaurant staff had to quit or got laid off during the times of the Covid-19 pandemic.
-Therefore, food and drinks at some restaurants possibly comes served late and the tour might be longer than originally scheduled.
+- The restaurant industry faces difficulty in hiring restaurant staff and training them due to many restaurant staff having to quit or having gotten laid off during the Covid-19 pandemic.
+Therefore, food and drinks at some restaurants may be served late making the tour last longer than originally scheduled.
 We kindly ask for your understanding

 - Any age is accepted.
-Tour is free for children under 6.
+The tour is free for children under 6.

 - Please note that there may be other participants.

-- You do not need to pay for guide's food and drink.
+- You do not need to pay for the guide's food and drink.

 - Out of respect for other guests and to ensure the best tour for everyone, we must start the tour on time.

-- You will not be able to join the tour, get refund or rescheduled if you are late for the tour and missed the group.
+- You will not be able to join the tour, get a refund or reschedule if you are late for the tour and miss the group.

 - For a full refund, cancel at least 24 hours in advance of the tour starting time.